Raleigh Child Abandonment Lawyer

 One of the most serious accusations you can deal with as a parent is child abandonment.
 The penalties for this offense can be severe.
 If you were your child’s custodial parent and a court finds that you physically abandoned your son or daughter, or if you were your child’s non-custodial parent and you failed to provide financial support, you could be charged with a crime and have your parental rights revoked.

-What is Child Abandonment?
+What is Child Abandonment in North Carolina?

 You face charges for abandoning your child if you voluntarily do not provide them with necessary care.
 This could include failing to provide your son or daughter with shelter, clothing, food, and/or medical care.
 You may be accused of willfully deserting your child and leaving them entirely.
 You may have left your child in the care of their other parent, in the care of another family member or adult, or left them without supervision for an inappropriate amount of time.
 You can also be accused of abandonment if you are not responsible for your child’s daily care, yet you do not contribute financially to their support.

-If someone alleges that you physically or financially abandoned your child, you should speak with a child abandonment lawyer in North Carolina right away.
+If someone alleges that you physically or financially abandoned your child, you should speak with a child abandonment lawyer in Raleigh, North Carolina right away.
 You will have to fight to retain your parental rights and have contact with your son or daughter.

 Abandonment as a Form of Neglect